Euro zone risks return to contraction, China outlook smoggy

-LONDON/NEW YORK (Reuters) - The euro zone economy may face another contraction after business activity grew less than expected in November, although more upbeat data in Asia and the United States suggested global growth should remain intact in the final quarter.
+LONDON/NEW YORK (Reuters) - The euro zone economy may face another contraction after business activity grew less than expected in November, although although Asian readings were more upbeat, while U.S. data was mixed in global surveys published on Wednesday.

-Firms across the euro zone cut prices again, which may be a topic of concern for the European Central Bank at a policy meeting on Thursday.
+Firms across the euro zone cut prices again which may concern the European Central Bank which holds a policy meeting on Thursday.
+[ECB/INT]

-However, China’s services sector picked up some pace in November and JPMorgan’s Global All-Industry Output Index, produced with Markit, held above the 50 mark dividing growth from contraction.

-“November saw global economic growth continue its gradual slowdown from the highs of the middle of the year,” said David Hensley, a director at JPMorgan.

-“The survey therefore implies that global GDP will expand at a solid pace over the final quarter as a whole, albeit cooler than during the summer months.”
+In contrast, a survey covering China’s services sector showed slightly faster expansion, but after data on Monday suggested manufacturing growth was its weakest in at least six months, investors remain concerned that Chinese economic growth is slowing.

-But in the euro zone, Markit’s final November Composite Purchasing Managers’ Index (PMI), based on surveys of thousands of companies and seen as a good indicator of growth, sank to 51.1 from October’s 52.1.
+Markit’s final November Composite Purchasing Managers’ Index (PMI), based on surveys of thousands of companies across the euro area and seen as a good indicator of growth, sank to 51.1 from October’s 52.1.

-November was the 17th month the index has been above the 50 level, but the new business index fell below that mark for the first time since the middle of last year, suggesting a further downturn in December.
+November was the 17th month the index has been above the 50 level that separates growth from contraction, but the new business index fell below that mark for the first time since the middle of last year, suggesting a further downturn in December.

 “The region is on course to see a mere 0.1 percent GDP growth in the final quarter of the year, with a strong likelihood of the near-stagnation turning to renewed contraction in the new year unless demand shows signs of reviving,” said Chris Williamson, Markit’s chief economist.